elliottlawson/converse/docs/guide/installation.md

 php artisan converse:upgrade
 ```

+This command:
-This command adds the UUID column to your existing messages table.
+- Adds the UUID column to your existing messages table
+- Automatically generates UUIDs for all existing messages

 ## Configuration (Optional)